TEAM, ACTIVITIES, OBJECTIVES OF THE COMPANY

 Further revenues are generated: from the processing of delivered waste (like extracted recyclable materials) and for the thermal energy supplied.

 A total world capex of 20,000 plants x € 120 million will be required (results in € 2,400,000 million; = € 2,400,000,000,000; = 2,4 Tera €).
 This is a safe investment that also pays off.
 In contrast to investments in fossil fuels, which are running at roughly the same level worldwide and are expected to continue for almost 10 years up to 2030.
-These could prove to be a gigantic speculation error due to the increasing competition from renewable energies (for more details see: T. Crysmann, Riskante Rohstoff-Geschäfte "Es droht ein unkontrollierter Finanzkollaps", t-online 14.01.2023).
+But these could prove to be a gigantic speculation error due to the increasing competition from renewable energies (for more details see: T. Crysmann, Riskante Rohstoff-Geschäfte "Es droht ein unkontrollierter Finanzkollaps", t-online 14.01.2023).